Click to enlarge:

 Historical Background

-In 1961, the U.S. deployed nuclear missiles in Italy and Turkey, and supported the ill-fated Bay of Pigs invasion of Cuba to topple Fidel Castro.
+In 1961, the U.S. deployed nuclear missiles in Italy and Turkey and supported the ill-fated Bay of Pigs invasion of Cuba to topple Fidel Castro.
 In July 1962, Nikita Khrushchev secretly agreed with Castro to deploy Soviet nuclear missiles in Cuba.
-After a U-2 spy planes discovered the building of missile installations, President Kennedy convened a meeting of top advisers, desperate to act before the missiles became operational.
+After a U-2 spy plane discovered the building of missile installations, President Kennedy convened a meeting of top advisers, desperate to act before the missiles became operational.
 On October 22, 1962, Kennedy ordered a naval “quarantine” (not a blockade, which by definition would have been an act of war) to prevent additional missiles from reaching Cuba, and demanded the withdrawal of all Soviet missiles from Cuba.
 The crisis is widely thought to be the closest the world has ever gotten to a nuclear conflagration.
-After days of extremely tense negotiation, on October 28, Khruschev announced the Soviets were removing their missiles in exchange for an American promise not to invade Cuba, with a secret additional promise that America’s Jupiter missiles would be removed from Turkey.
-The U.S. ended the naval quarantine on November 20, and removed the Jupiter missiles the next April.
+After days of extremely tense negotiation, on October 28, Khrushchev announced the Soviets were removing their missiles in exchange for an American promise not to invade Cuba, with a secret additional promise that America’s Jupiter missiles would be removed from Turkey.
+The U.S. ended the naval quarantine on November 20 and removed the Jupiter missiles the next April.

 Gold and the Cold War

-In the 1950s, as western European economies recovered from World War II, their payment deficits became surpluses, and they traded many of their excess dollars for gold, causing the depletion of American gold reserves.
+In the 1950s, as Western European economies recovered from World War II, their payment deficits became surpluses, and they traded many of their excess dollars for gold, causing the depletion of American gold reserves.
 In 1962, a $2.2 billion deficit in the balance of international payments resulted in an outflow of $900 million worth of gold.
-To alleviate the problem, President Eisenhower hoped to, but was unable to complete the withdrawal of American troops from western Europe.
+To alleviate the problem, President Eisenhower hoped to but was unable to complete the withdrawal of American troops from western Europe.

-Upon taking office, President Kennedy reflected his concern for the stability of the dollar and desire for a more favorable balance of payments, appointed conservative Republican Douglas Dillon as his secretary of the Treasury.
-The Treasury argued that the troop withdrawals were necessary to avoid “international monetary chaos abroad and deflation and possibly depression at home.”[1]Though Secretary of Defense Robert McNamara supported the Treasury, the State Department, especially Undersecretary of State George Ball, strongly opposed a reduction.
+Upon taking office, President Kennedy reflected his concern for the stability of the dollar and desire for a more favorable balance of payments and appointed conservative Republican Douglas Dillon as his secretary of the Treasury.
+The Treasury argued that the troop withdrawals were necessary to avoid “international monetary chaos abroad and deflation and possibly depression at home.”[1]
+Though Secretary of Defense Robert McNamara supported the Treasury, the State Department, especially Undersecretary of State George Ball, strongly opposed a reduction.

 This brief letter in the wake of the Cuban Missile Crisis reflected Kennedy’s anxiety over the continuing gold outflow.
 On the following day, Secretary Dillon responded in a confidential memorandum: “it is my feeling that our present arrangements in international monetary policy met the test of the Cuban crisis with flying colors.”
 Insisting that there were “no crisis-induced withdrawals of gold whatsoever,” Dillon asserted that the “only visible effect” was “a brief run on the London gold market during the two days immediately following your October 22 speech,” which Dillon deemed “entirely understandable in view of the serious situation.”
 He also reported a “brief flurry” of movement into Swiss francs by European holders of dollars, which could have resulted in a demand for gold.
 However, with the cooperation of the Swiss, “we were able to mop up those excess dollars through activation and utilization of Federal Reserve swaps and Treasury forward exchange operations.”[1]